-Elizabeth Rice, ND is an assistant professor at Southwest College of Naturopathic Medicine (SCNM).
-Dr. Rice teaches Hahnemannian homeopathy and is a visionary of online education at SCNM.
+Elizabeth Rice, ND is an assistant professor at Sonoran University of Health Sciences (Sonoran University).
+Dr. Rice teaches Hahnemannian homeopathy and is a visionary of online education at Sonoran University.
 She shares her path to naturopathic medicine, focus on mental health and self-care, and advice for future ND students.

 Why did you choose to become a naturopathic doctor?

 “Around the time I became interested in naturopathy, I was teaching yoga and could not fathom raising my hand in a conventional medical school classroom stating I knew a yoga pose to help with whatever condition we would be discussing.
 I felt like the square peg attempting to fit in the round hole.
 When I discovered naturopathic medical school and realized the first two years were founded in the basic science medical education, I was so impressed how the curriculum blended the hard sciences with a natural medicinal approach.
 It was a perfect fit.”